Supported Independent Living Overview

-Two support items were made available from 30 April 2020 for participants residing in SIL properties and diagnosed with coronavirus (COVID-19).
+Two support items are available for participants residing in SIL properties who:

 These line items support SIL providers to continue to deliver services and ensure participants receive the support they need.

 The support items will cover three situations when a participant is diagnosed with coronavirus (COVID-19):